London events in April

 Advertising

 April is an underrated month if you ask us.
-Winter is finally over and we’ve all started to emerge from hibernation, ready to properly commit to socialising again.
-The sun has put in a few appearances, London’s parks and gardens are in full bloom and the city feels alive with all the possibilities of summer, but without all the sunburn and sweltering, sleepless nights.
+Winter is finally over and everyone starts to emerge from hibernation, ready to properly commit to socialising again.
+By this time of the year the sun has usually put in a few appearances, London’s parks and gardens are in full bloom and the city feels alive with all the possibilities of summer, but without all the sunburn and sweltering, sleepless nights.

 There’s also a handful of spring music festivals, some cracking art exhibitions and theatre (including the first open-air shows of the year) and plenty more amazing things going on around the city.